wd60622/project_nav/README.md

 ## Setup

 The `setup.sh` script covers all the setup before use.
-Clone the repo and run the following commands
+Clone the repo and run the following commands.

 ```zsh
 git clone <repo_name>